guillp/jwskate/docs/usage.md

 ## Encrypting and Decrypting data

-Encryption or decryption require a symmetric key, which translates to an instance of `SymmetricJwk`, with kty You can encrypt and decrypt arbitrary data with a Jwk instance, using the `encrypt()` and `decrypt()` methods:
+Encryption or decryption require a symmetric key, which translates to an instance of `SymmetricJwk`, with `kty='oct'`.
+You can encrypt and decrypt arbitrary data with a Jwk instance, using the `encrypt()` and `decrypt()` methods:

 ```python